NEWS

 - Improvement: Improved behaviour of the

-.
-This allows expansion of interactions with *
+collinear with .trt.
+This allows expansion of interactions with * to work

 over-parametrised model.